kweimann/poe-learning-layouts/README.md

 python train_model.py training_data.npz
 ```

-If you want to create your own dataset, you should capture videos of just the minimap in the top-right corner.
-Each video should start when you've entered the zone, and end just before the exit.
-This way the algorithm will be able to correctly annotate the direction of the exit.
-To ensure that the videos are correct, you can draw the minimap as a result of stitching the frames.
+If you wish to create your own dataset, you should record videos focused solely on the minimap in the top-right corner.
+Each video should begin upon entering the zone and conclude just prior to reaching the exit.
+This approach enables the algorithm to accurately annotate the exit direction.
+To ensure the accuracy of the videos, you can draw the minimap using the script below, which stitches the frames together.

 ```shell
 python draw_minimap.py path/to/data/video.mp4